 Items can be designated as authoritative or deprecated.
 Designating items as either authoritative or deprecated makes it easier for others to find authoritative items while discouraging the use of items that are out of date.

-Portal administrators and those with administrative privileges to update content can specify that an item is authoritative using the Mark as Authoritative button.
-Items designated as authoritative are identified to portal members with an Authoritative badge on the Overview tab.
+Organization administrators and those with administrative privileges to update content can specify that an item is authoritative using the Mark as Authoritative button.
+Items designated as authoritative are identified to organization members with an Authoritative badge on the Overview tab.

 If you are the item owner or an administrator, or you have administrative privileges to update content, you can use the Mark as Deprecated button to designate an item as deprecated.
 Items marked as deprecated are identified to all users with a Deprecated badge.

-Portal members can use the Status filter to find content marked as authoritative or deprecated when they browse or search for content in the portal.
-Portal members can also limit searches to layers marked as authoritative when adding layers to a map in Map Viewer.
+Organization members can use the Status filter to find content marked as authoritative or deprecated when they browse or search for content in the portal.
+Organization members can also limit searches to layers marked as authoritative when adding layers to a map in Map Viewer Classic.

 Check this option when you do not want the item to be accidentally deleted, for example, if it is a layer used in a map featured in your gallery.